kaascevich/Rapid/Sources/Rapid/Rapid.docc/AboutResultBuilders.md

 ```

 In the code above, the `for` loop creates an array of drawings, and the `buildArray(_:)` method turns that array into a `Line`.

-For a complete list of how Swift transforms builder syntax into calls to the builder type's methods, see <doc:ResultBuilderMethods>.